robmhoward/ExcelJsDocumentation/README.md

 //load statement below loads the address, values, numberFormat properties of the Range and then expands on the format, format/background, entireRow relations

-ctx.load (myRange, select: ["address", "values", "numberFormat", format, format/background, entireRow ]);
+myRange.load (["address", "values", "numberFormat", "format", "format/background", "entireRow"]);

 ctx.executeAsync().then(function () {
 		console.log (myRange.address); //ok